 2. A Little Sweet, a Little Dry = Perfect

 A subcategory of the Manhattan is the Perfect Manhattan—that is, 2 parts whiskey, 1 part equally divided sweet and dry vermouth, and bitters.
 “The thing about a Perfect is you have to be careful—you want it to be balanced.
-You want to try to get a good combo of flavor between sweet and dry,” says Susie Hoyt, the beverage director of The Silver Dollar in Louisville, K.Y.
+You want to try to get a good combo of flavor between sweet and dry,” says Susie Hoyt, the beverage director of The Silver Dollar in Louisville, Kentucky.
 “You still want the cocktail to be pleasing to the palate to the extent that you go back for another sip.”
-If your Perfect leaves you feeling parched, a little more sweet vermouth or a few drops of demerara simple will do the trick, says Hoyt.
+If your Perfect leaves you parched, a little more sweet vermouth or a few drops of demerara simple syrup will do the trick, says Hoyt.

 3. Rye or Bourbon?
 There Are No Wrong Answers

-It’s likely that rye was the first spirit used to make a Manhattan as it was the first grain used to make whiskey in the U.S. But traceable reports seem to offer up both.
+It’s likely that rye was the first spirit used to make a Manhattan as it was the first grain used to make whiskey in the U.S. But traceable reports seem to offer up both rye and bourbon.
 “The first time you see a recipe for the Manhattan that specified a particular type of whiskey was in Jerry Thomas’ “The Bar-tenders Guide” from 1887, and it called for rye,” says Phil Greene, the author of “The Manhattan: The Story of the First Modern Cocktail.”
 “Meanwhile, in the ‘Boston Herald’ of December 9, 1883, it describes the Manhattan as ‘a very good drink just before dinner.
 It is the ordinary vermouth cocktail with the foundation of first-rate bourbon whiskey.’
 So take your pick,” says Greene.
 The thing to remember is rye is going to give you more savory spice, and bourbon more sweet, mellow vanilla notes, so let your palate be your guide.

 4. Never Ever, Ever Shake It